-Since Indian Prime Minister Narendra Modi took over the country’s policy-making reigns in 2014, the country has enjoyed a massive economic growth boost.
+Since Indian Prime Minister Narendra Modi took over the country’s policy-making reigns in 2014, the country has enjoyed a massive boost in economic growth.
 Various challenges have dogged the reform-making processes, but the country is still focused on attaining its ambitious $5 trillion economy dream by 2025.

-The manufacturing sector grew through it [r1] and India’s economic growth rate breached levels of 8% two years after Modi’s takeover.
-Consequently, the country could effectively handle demonetization reforms as well as the harmonized goods and services tax introduction.
+The manufacturing sector has grown, and India’s economic growth rate breached levels of 8%, two years after Modi’s takeover.
+Consequently, the country has been able to effectively handle demonetization reforms, as well as the harmonized goods and services tax introduction.

-This shortfall has left the over 15% of the population that relied on shadow banking for easy loans without access to credit.
-India’s homegrown automotive industry – led by champions like Maruti Suzuki India, Tata Motors, and Mahindra & Mahindra East Asia – consequently posted losses in the mid-year 2019 financial reports.
+This shortfall has left over 15% of the population that relied on shadow banking for easy loans without access to credit.
+India’s home-grown automotive industry, led by champions such as Maruti Suzuki India, Tata Motors, and Mahindra & Mahindra East Asia, consequently posted losses in their mid-year 2019 financial reports.

-Over-reliance on domestic spending has caused the economic slowdown in India.
+Over-reliance on domestic spending was the key cause of the economic slowdown in India.
 Over 60% of the country’s GDP comes from its massive household consumption market.
-Unlike China, which has been more focused on exports, the Indian middle class has been the engine of the past few years’ economic growth.
+Unlike China, which has been more focused on exports, the Indian middle class has been the engine of economic growth over the past few years.

 Modi’s government is, however, changing its outlook and embracing the East Asia growth model built on trade and investments.
 An investment-led economic growth model will help to create a sustainable growth pattern.

-Mobius, however, believes that the Indian population holds the key to the country’s economic strength.
-He says that once they lift the billion people living in the country from the grasp of extreme poverty, they will have purchasing power that will escalate domestic spending.
-This one sector will drive the engines of the growing economy for years.
+Mobius believes however that it’s Indian population that holds the key to the country’s economic strength.
+He says that once they lift the billion people living in the country from the grasp of extreme poverty, their increasing purchasing power will escalate domestic spending.
+This one sector will drive the engines of the growing economy for years to come

-The Indian demand for gold has also shrunk, dropping to the lowest it has been since 2016.
+Indian demand for gold has also shrunk, dropping to its lowest level since 2016.
 International demand for the precious metal has soared, pushing up the price as demand increases.
-The elevated prices, coupled with a weakened economy, have deterred Indian buyers from buying gold as has been the custom.
-Consequently India, known as the second-largest consumer of gold bullion, has seen its market shrink to a 700-ton range, down from its 760.4 tons in 2018, and 771.2 tons in 2017.
+Elevated prices, coupled with a weakened economy, have deterred Indian buyers from buying gold as has been the custom.
+Consequently, India, known as the second-largest consumer of gold bullion, has seen its market shrink to a 700-ton range, down from its 760.4 tons in 2018, and 771.2 tons in 2017.

-The inflows into gold-backed ETFs have also stalled, with the SPDR Gold Trust staying put through September.
+Inflows into gold-backed ETFs have also stalled, with the SPDR Gold Trust staying put through September.
 The annual Dhanteras gold sales remained unimpressive too.
-Gold sellers in India, nevertheless, believe that the demand is just deferred because of the precious metal’s high prices and that it will pick up over time.
+Gold sellers in India, nevertheless, believe that the demand is just deferred because of the precious metal’s high prices, and that it will pick up over time.